From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: The Model

-and the Lagrange multipliers $\lambda_i$ have to be determined by enforcing $\langle S_i^2\rangle=1,\; \text{for } i=1,\dots,N$.
+The complexity lies in the Lagrange multipliers $\lambda_i$, which have to be determined by enforcing $\langle S_i^2\rangle=1,\; \text{for } i=1,\dots,N$.
 In the thermodynamic limit one is therefore left with infinitely many constraint equations, so that explicit solutions are rare \cite{khoruzhenko1989large,dantchev2014casimir}.
 It should be noted that if all $\lambda_i$ are equal, the free energy connected to Eq. \eqref{Hamiltonian} will be determined by the eigenvalues of the Adjacency matrix shifted by a constant.
 If, on the other hand, $\lambda_i=K z_i$ one obtains the Laplacian matrix.
 Whenever all sites of the graph have the same coordination number, this difference disappears.